Explore Competitions

 2. Which competitions should I fence in?

 It’s important to think about what you want out of a competition experience.
 What is right for you (or your child)?
 Do you want something where the focus is on fun, developing your skills (maximising what we call ‘time on task’) or are you desperate to launch into the world of ranking points and pit your skills against the very best?
 Whilst the latter can be tempting, it’s important to understand that the format of the top competitive events (1 round of poules and a DE) are typically designed so the very best will fence the very worst in the DE.
 This can create huge disparities in ability and not always the best experience for a fencer starting out.
+You will also be up against people prioritising performance and rankings and if you are after more friendly, welcoming experience this might not be the best option.

 The first person to ask will be the club coach.
 They will be best placed to help you navigate what competitions are available.
 All BF licensed recreational and competition events are listed here on the BF website, but your club may run inter club/school/uni matches which might also be a good friendly first experience.